AnimatedCoding/WhatsNewKit/README.md

 - [x] Runs on iOS, macOS and visionOS 📱 🖥 👓
 - [x] Adjustable layout 🔧

+## Compatibility

+The package works with iOS 13+, macOS 11+ and visionOS v1.
+Some features only work on newer versions.
+Also, not all features have been tested on all versions.
+This package has not been tested on iOS 26 or macOS 26, but soon will be.

 ## Installation

 ### Swift Package Manager